Aaron in Islam: Aaron in Muhammad's time

 Muhammad speaks of Aaron in many of his sayings.
 In the event of the Mi'raj, his miraculous ascension through the Heavens, Muhammad is said to have encountered Aaron in the fifth heaven.
 According to old scholars, including Ibn Hisham, Muhammad, in particular, mentioned the beauty of Aaron when he encountered him in Heaven.
 Martin Lings, in his biographical Muhammad, speaks of Muhammad's wonderment at seeing fellow prophets in their heavenly glory:

 Aaron was also mentioned by Muhammad in likeness to ‘Ali.
 Muhammad had left ‘Ali to look after his family, but the hypocrites of the time begun to spread the rumor that the prophet found ‘Ali a burden and was relieved to be rid of his presence.
 ‘Ali, grieved at hearing this wicked taunt, told Muhammad what the local people were saying.
 In reply, the Prophet said: "They lie, I bade thee remain for the sake of what I had left behind me.
 So return and represent me in my family and in thine.
 Art thou not content, O ‘Ali, that thou should be unto me as Aaron was unto Moses, save that after me there is no prophet."

+According to a few hadiths, Aaron will become a brother-in-law of Muhammad since the latter will get married with his sister Miriam in Paradise.